Skip to Content

 Irritated Skin and Behavior

-When mites attack your birds, skin irritation follows feather loss.
+When mites invade, your horses face relentless skin irritation after feather damage.

 Effective Treatment Options